 Contents

-If you’re working as a sub-contractor, it is important to protect yourself and know your rights.
-Just like any other business, there are many things that can get in the way of you being able to do what you really love – whether it’s managing contracts, resolving a dispute with the head contractor, or not being paid on time (or at all!).
+If you’re working as a sub‐contractor, it is important to protect yourself and know your rights.
+Just like any other business, there are many obstacles that can get in the way of you doing what you really love – whether it’s managing contracts, resolving a dispute with the head contractor, or not being paid on time (or at all!).

-Taking the time to ensure you have proper processes in place can help protect you from dealing with these problems down the track.
+Taking the time to ensure you have proper processes in place can help protect you from dealing with these issues down the track – particularly with the evolving legal landscape in 2025.

-In this article, we take you through some key steps you can take to help make sure you’re prepared for problems you may face as a sub-contractor.
+In this article, we take you through some key steps you can adopt to help ensure you’re prepared for the challenges you may face as a sub‐contractor in today’s dynamic market.

 Do Your Research

-Before signing any agreement or entering into a working relationship, one of the best things you can do is to do some background research.
-By learning about the head contractor for the job you’re looking to work on, you can protect your interests and minimise the risk of being swept up into unreliable businesses.
+Before signing any agreement or entering into a working relationship, one of the smartest actions you can take is to perform thorough background research.
+By learning about the head contractor for the job you’re considering, you protect your interests and minimise the risk of being involved with less reliable businesses.
+It’s also worth checking independent review sites – sometimes even feedback on platforms like our couriers page can provide additional insight into industry reputations.

 What Questions Should You Ask?

-Some key details you could ask the head contractor for include:
+Some key details you could request from the head contractor include:

-- Their Company Registration Number (CRN) – they will only have a CRN if they are a registered company;
+- Their Company Registration Number (CRN) – note that a CRN is only issued to a registered company;

 - Their registered business name; and